lecaoquochung/docker-centos/README.md

 # CentOS 7 Dockerfile

-This repository contains a Dockerfile to build a Docker Image for CentOS 7 with steroids.
+This repository contains a Dockerfile to build a Docker Image with CentOS 7 Base.

 ## Base Docker Image